-Pollution Incident Response Management Plan (PIRMP) for the transportation of waste oil
+Pollution Incident Response Management Plan

+The relevant PIRMPs provide a planned approach to notify stakeholders and manage pollution incidents that could occur (albeit unlikely) as a result of these two activities.
 The following information outlines our PIRMP for notifying emergency services, regulatory authorities and the community following a pollution incident with a risk of material harm.

 Notification protocols for emergency services and regulatory authorities

-Once the driver advises us of the incident, we will contact staff members from our Health Safety and Environment team, and our Transmission Services team.
-These teams are responsible for notifying the relevant authorities and assisting with managing the incident response, while the driver responds to the incident on the ground.
+Once advised of the incident, we will contact staff members from our Organisational Safety team and our Operational or Transmission Services teams.
+These teams are responsible for notifying the relevant authorities and assisting with managing the incident response, while the incident is being physically addressed on the ground.
+If the driver or site supervisor is unable to contact us, they will liaise with the emergency services to notify the relevant local authorities.

 The following diagram provides a summary of our PIRMP process for notifying emergency services and the relevant authorities following a pollution incident with a risk of material harm.